nickjackolaisen/BusinessInitiaitive/_posts/statistics/2023-04-14-commercial_insurance_statistics.md

 The following statistics are grouped according to their position in the above chart.

 **8.**	The [Frankenmuth Insurance Company](https://www.fmins.com/) said their most common business claims have been from cases of [burglary and theft.](https://www.fmins.com/blog/business-insurance-claims-examples/) As a matter of fact 42% of inventory losses accounted for in the US were by company employees.
 To fully protect your business from the types of losses caused by theft and burglary you would need a commercial property insurance plan and then supplement it with a crime endorsement and employee theft insurance.
-Some of the other more common business insurance claims where caused by water, wind and hail, fire, and customer slips or falls.
+Other common business insurance claims where caused by water, wind and hail, fire, and customer slips or falls.

 **9.**	The [Coalition Against Insurance Fraud](https://insurancefraud.org/) released a 2022 report on “The Impact of Insurance Fraud on the U.S. Economy”.
 They stated in [this report](https://insurancefraud.org/wp-content/uploads/The-Impact-of-Insurance-Fraud-on-the-U.S.-Economy-Report-2022-8.26.2022.pdf) that insurance fraud cost the U.S. $308.6 Billion in 2022 alone.